sematext/docs/docs/experience/on-page-transaction.md

   title="Specify Transaction"
 />

-The Transaction was added, but there is no RUM data related to it, let's improve this.
+The Transaction was added, but there is no RUM data related to it.
+Let's improve this.

 <img
   class="content-modal-image"